 Allie, First At Last

 - Explain why Allie wants to be a trailblazer?

 - Allie is sad that she is no longer Sara’s best friend and seems lost on how to repair their broken friendship.
 What advice would you give to Allie to help her win her friend back?

 - What does Great Gramps (Bisabuelo) mean when he tells Allie that, “the real rewards in life don’t fit on a trophy shelf”?
 What do you think those “real rewards” are?

-Download printer-friendly Allie, First at Last discussion questions and writing prompts for your classroom!
+Download printer-friendly Allie, First at Last discussion questions, writing prompts and a reader's script for your classroom!
+Click to download.

 Gaby, Lost and Found - Discussion Questions

 Discussion Question Excerpt

 - The novel is called “Gaby, Lost and Found.”
 In what ways is Gaby “lost” and “found”?

 - In the novel, Gaby is bullied by a couple of older students.
 Who are these bullies?
 What actions do they take that are considered “bullying” to you.
 Why do you think they bully Gaby?
 How does Gaby respond to this bullying?
 In your opinion, how should Gaby respond?